mrhappyasthma/runelite-profit-tracker/README.md

 ProfitTracker will generate a gold drop animation of 200 coins.

 # How to use
 The plugin will begin tracking when entering the game.
-The session can be reset by using shift + right click on the overlay, or by reloading the plugin.
+The session can be reset by using shift + right-click on the overlay, or by reloading the plugin.

 Certain actions will not be recorded as profit unless the bank has been opened at least once to create a baseline, and again to see changes.
 Things like using a deposit box to empty storage pouches, or banking items directly from reward chests.
 So make sure to open up the bank once for better accuracy before doing those things.